DETROIT -- Jose Valverde made his startling return to Detroit a hit -- instead of giving up hits.

 Davis allowed seven runs (three earned) on eight hits in 3 2/3 innings.

 "He had trouble getting the ball down consistently," Yost said, "and that got his pitch count up.
 When it's cold, it's tough to pitch."

 Omar Infante had three hits for Detroit, and Cabrera, Martinez and Peralta had two apiece.

-For Kansas City, Eric Hosmer went 1-for-1 with two RBIs and two walks.
+For Kansas City, Eric Hosmer went 1-for-1 with two RBI and two walks.

 NOTES: Mendoza was in the bullpen to back up Davis because his start scheduled for Wednesday was washed out by Tuesday's rain.
 He is expected to return to the rotation Monday against Cleveland in Kansas City. ...
 LHP Duane Below was designated for assignment Wednesday by Detroit to make room on the 40-man roster for Valverde.
 If Below is not traded or claimed off waivers in 10 days, the Tigers would ask him to report to Triple-A Toledo, an assignment he could refuse. ...
 Royals 3B Mike Moustakas, caught in a 2-for-19 slump entering Wednesday, took a heavy dose of extra batting practice to get back on track. ...
-Valverde reported to Detroit and said he had offers of Major League contracts from the New York Yankees and Mets between seasons but neither was to his liking. ...
+Valverde said he had offers from the New York Yankees and Mets in the offseason but that neither was to his liking. ...
 Kansas City was 5-13 against Detroit last season, only 1-8 at Comerica Park.